haberdashPI/vscode-modal-keys/README.md

 ```
 When you save the `settings.json` file, keybindings take effect immediately.

-ModalEdit adds a regular VS Code keyboard shortcut for `Esc` to return back to
+ModalKeys adds a regular VS Code keyboard shortcut for `Esc` to return back to
 normal mode.
 If you wish, you can remap this command to another key by
 pressing `Ctrl+K Ctrl+S`.